GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-90/index.md

 ---
 title: New in Chrome 90
 description: >
   Chrome 90 is rolling out now!
 There's a new value for the CSS overflow property.
-The Feature Policy API has been renamed to Permission Policy.
+The Feature Policy API has been renamed to Permissions Policy.
 And there's a new way to implement and use Shadow DOM directly in HTML.
 Plus there's plenty more.
 layout: 'layouts/blog-post.njk'
 date: 2021-04-13
 authors: